-- A pipeline corridor is a corridor of land within which a pipeline is proposed to be constructed under the Pipelines Act 2005.
+- 1. A pipeline corridor is a corridor of land within which a pipeline is proposed to be constructed under the Pipelines Act 2005.
 The final route of the proposed pipeline within the corridor is subject to consultation and approval under the Pipelines Act 2005. - 2.
 Under section 27(3) of the Pipelines Act 2005, this Notice lapses after 12 months from the date of this Notice, unless the Minister administering that Act, extends that period in writing.

-APPENDIX G: Frequently Asked Questions
+APPENDIX G - Frequently Asked Questions

-Lochard Energy understands that neighbours and the community may have questions and concerns regarding the proposed Heytesbury Underground Gas Storage (HUGS) project.
+Lochard Energy has provided these answers to potential questions regarding the proposed Heytesbury Underground Gas Storage (HUGS) project.